 For many mountain bikers, their dog is their best riding buddy.
-Not only do they provide companionship on long solo rides, but they also help to keep riders safe by alerting them to potential hazards.
+They provide companionship on long solo rides.
+They also help to keep riders safe by alerting them to potential hazards.
 However, mountain biking with a dog can present some challenges.
-For example, dogs can easily overheat on strenuous rides, so it’s important to make sure they have plenty of water and shade.
-In addition, dogs can be unpredictable, so it’s important to give them plenty of space when passing and make sure they are under control at all times.
+Dogs can easily overheat on strenuous rides, so it’s important to make sure they have plenty of water and shade.
+Dogs can be unpredictable, so it’s important to give them plenty of space when passing.
+Also, make sure they are under control at all times.
 With a little preparation and caution, mountain biking with a dog can be a fun and rewarding experience for both rider and pup.

 Train your dog off-leash

-One essential piece of training to successfully mountain bike with your trail dog is to make sure they can obey simple commands while off leash.
+One essential piece of training to successfully mountain bike with your dog is to make sure they can obey simple commands.
 You should be able to give a command, such as “heel” or “stay,” and your dog should respond accordingly.
-If your dog does not have a good off-leash recall (coming when called), mountain biking together is not going to be enjoyable for either of you.
+If your dog does not have a good off-leash recall (coming when called), mountain biking with a dog is not going to be enjoyable for either of you.
+It is a good idea to invest in some training materials for your dog before taking your dog mountain biking.

 Start on easy trails